 2.2 Provide programs that develop skillsets needed to build a thriving workforce.

-Action 2.2.a: Continue to provide programs and activities with local partners to introduce youth of all ages to a variety of career fields.
+Action 2.2.a: Provide programs and activities with local partners to introduce youth of all ages to a variety of career fields and help them develop leadership skills to ready them for the workforce.

 Action 2.2.b: Host workshops on job seeking strategies, career coaching and related topics.